-This combo is put into a kiln and fired at extremely high temperatures.
+This combo is put into a kiln and fired at extremely high temperatures (approximately 2550℉ / 1400℃).
 The result is a super dense material that is nearly completely impervious to stains, heat, UV rays, scratching, chips, and cracks.

-Pigmented glazes are added during manufacturing to create different colors and ensure a consistent color through the full thickness of the porcelain slab.
+Pigmented glazes are added during manufacturing to create different colors and patterns on the porcelain slab countertop.

-Your porcelain can either be glazed or unglazed.
-Matte or high gloss glaze (with or without a pattern) is applied, then it is fired so that the glaze adheres completely.
+Porcelain can either be glazed or unglazed.
+A matte or high-gloss glaze (with or without a pattern) is applied, then it is fired a second time so that the glaze adheres completely.

 These two countertop materials are frequently confused.
-Before diving into the specifics of porcelain countertops, let’s first go over the differences between the two.
+Before diving into the specifics of porcelain countertops, I'll first go over the differences between the two.

-Dekton is what’s called an “ultra compact surface,” and in fact, Dekton countertops are made with the same raw materials used to make porcelain.
-But, the key difference here is that Dekton also includes the raw materials used to create quartz and glass which makes Dekton even more durable than porcelain.
+But, the key difference here is that Dekton and Neolith also include the raw materials used to create quartz and glass which makes these "ultra-compact surfaces" even more durable than porcelain.

 Porcelain really has a lot going for it as a bathroom or kitchen countertop.
 It holds its own when compared to other popular materials like quartz and granite countertops.
 I recommend to pay attention to the drawbacks discussed here as well.

 No surface is 100% stain-proof but porcelain comes close.
 It is non-porous so liquids do not absorb and the rare stain is usually on the surface and easily cleaned off.

-Additionally, porcelain is resistant to most chemicals and will not etch or get dull spots from acidic foods and drinks like marble.
+Additionally, porcelain is resistant to most chemicals and will not etch or get dull spots from acidic foods and drinks like marble countertops.

 Porcelain countertops are manufactured at extremely high temperatures so it can take the heat.
-Hot pots set on the surface won't scorch or damage, but it is always advised to use trivets for hot cookware.
+I've set hot pots directly on porcelain and it won't scorch or damage the surface.
+But I always advised to use recommended trivets for hot cookware.

 Porcelain will resist scratching with the best of them.
 Like granite and quartz, it is very difficult to scratch.
 However, the one thing to be careful of is ceramic knives which can sometimes scratch porcelain.